How to get your full tenancy deposit back

 Coordinate moving dates

-If you're living in a shared house, it's always a good idea to try and coordinate your moving out dates with your flatmates.
-There's likely to be only one check-out inspection and you'll all face fines if something isn't up to scratch.
+If you're living in a shared house, it's a good idea to coordinate your moving-out dates with your flatmates.
+There will likely only be one check-out inspection and you'll all face fines if something isn't up to scratch.

 Leaving en masse means you'll be able to split the workload fairly between you.
 Plus, you can make sure you're all happy with the standard you're leaving the property in.
 There's nothing more annoying than one tenant bunking off early and leaving all the cleaning to everyone else.

-You can also then attend any checkout inspections together too.
-This means you'll all get the chance to air your views on any problems that may arise.
+You can also then attend any checkout inspections together.
+This way, you'll all get the chance to air your views on any problems that arise.

 -